bordagabro/mmmp2/readme.md

 \> Supports on-device gambling

-\> Compatible with the latest Michaelsoft Mimbows 9 release
+\> Compatible with the latest Michaelsoft Bimbows 9 release

 \> Also compatible with Linux based GabrOS systems ( in theory )

-\> Access to the All new GabroAI
+\> Access to the all new GabroAI

 \> Built in self-defense functions